-SECTION 14: PROCEDURES FOR THE REVIEW OF PART-TIME ADJUNCT FACULTY (added 10/14/16 board meeting)
+SECTION 14: PROCEDURES FOR THE REVIEW OF PART-TIME ADJUNCT FACULTY (revised 02/08/2019 board meeting)

 Department chairs are responsible for the regular review of part-time adjunct faculty members who teach face-to-face and online classes within their department.
 This should include class observations, review of student evaluations of teaching and discussion about performance.
 Normally, the review of part-time adjunct faculty will be conducted by the department chair.
-The department chair may delegate this responsibility to another fulltime member or ask that another full-time member of the department participate in the review process.
-In extraordinary cases, the part-time faculty member may ask the academic dean (for the day program) or the dean (for the continuing and graduate program) to have someone other than the department chair conduct the review.
+The department chair may delegate this responsibility to another full-time member or ask that another full-time member of the department participate in the review process.
+In extraordinary cases, the part-time faculty member may ask the academic dean (for the day program) or the Dean of Continuing, Graduate & Online Programs (for the continuing and graduate program) to have someone other than the department chair conduct the review.